Overv/raycraft/README.md

 ## Todo

-* Support for materials and textures
+* Support for more materials
+* Fix normals
 * Support raytracing from inside world
 * Navigating through the world
 * Modifying the world